Shops and amenities

 There’s a new supermarket run by the Barr’s, just outside the village, a local family who pride themselves on their butcher counter, cheese selection and fresh fish on a Friday.
 And then of course there’s the oyster-man who comes from the coast (foodies?).
-Thereafter, you’ve got a stunningly stylish flower-shop, a small clothes shop, a newsagent, cashpoints and for those unforeseen problems, pharmacies, doctors and dentists…basically all you could want for that well-earned rest in rural France.
+Thereafter, you’ve got a stunningly stylish flower-shop, a newsagent, cashpoints and for those unforeseen problems, pharmacies, doctors and dentists…basically all you could want for that well-earned rest in rural France.

 At the local college, you’ll find La Galerie Bleue, an art gallery focusing largely on modern art which is open to the public both during and outside term time.
 Here you’ll regularly find exhibitions by well-known international as well as French artists.

 The village market is on a Friday morning and spills from the market hall right down into the main town square with its pretty fountain and imposing XI century church.
 Why not stop and sip a coffee in one of the cafe bars while you watch the world go by?